s-victor/TinyPedal/docs/customization.md

     pit_status_text
 Set custom pit status text which shows when driver is in pit.

+    show_tyre_compound
+Show tyre compound index (front/rear).

+    tyre_compound_list
+Set custom tire compound index letter.
+One letter for one compound index.
+Note: since most vehicle mods don't share a common tire compound types or list order, it is impossible to have a tyre compound letter list that matches every car.

     column_index_*
 Set order of each info column.
 Must keep index number unique to each column, otherwise columns will overlap.